What’s in a company name?

 So I can name my company whatever?

-And naming your company after something you don’t do?
+One thing to definitely consider is not naming your company after something you don’t do?
 Probably not the best idea.
-For instance, if you sell mobile phone accessories and you call your store Chihuahua Dentistry, people might think you do oral care for small dogs instead of sell phone cases.
+For instance, if you sell mobile phone accessories and you call your store Chihuahua Dentistry, people might think you do oral care for small dogs instead of selling phone cases.
 Remember that Steve Jobs originally called his company Apple Computers, not Apple Juicers, and didn’t drop “Computers” until decades later when he had a strong following.

 Some good rules of thumb when choosing your company name include: